June 6, 2023

 So what’s the solution?

-First, make sure paid sick leave is available to your employees.
+First, make sure you provide paid sick leave to your employees.
 When people are faced with the decision of staying home or going to work and getting paid, most feel like they can’t afford not to work.

 Sick leave is a normal thing.
-Even those of us with the most healthy lifestyle can’t avoid getting sick every once in a while.
+Even those of us with healthy lifestyles can’t avoid getting sick every once in a while.

 Yet the data shows that a lot of us never take sick leave.
 That may not be an issue – perhaps these people just aren’t getting sick – but if people are getting sick and still coming to work, it becomes a problem.